-The Everest Gokyo Cho-La Pass Trek — the original spelling is Tsho-La, meaning “a pass with an icy pond” — is generally called Cho-La for simplicity among foreign travelers.
+The EBC Gokyo Chola Pass Trek — the original spelling is Tsho-La, meaning “a pass with an icy pond” — is generally called Cho-La for simplicity among foreign travelers.
 Likewise, Mt.
-Everest is called Sagarmatha in Nepal, while the Sherpa people know it as Chomolungma in the Tibetan language, as Everest straddles the border between Nepal and Tibet/China.
+Everest is called Sagarmatha in Nepal, while the Sherpa people call it Chomolungma in the Tibetan language.

 Lower-altitude alternatives include the Everest Panorama Trek and the standard Everest Base Camp Trek without the Cho-La Pass crossing.